How do I treat my sinus infection?

 Home Remedy #6: Rest and relaxation

 Always get a proper amount of sleep each night.
 The average adult needs approximately 6-8 hours of sleep per night to stay healthy.
-Taking extra time to rest may seem like a no-brainer when it comes to treatment of a sinus infection; however, allowing your immune system extra time to bounce back is critical when dealing with the uncomfortable symptoms of sinusitis.
+Taking extra time to rest may seem like common sense when it comes to treatment of a sinus infection; however, allowing your immune system extra time to bounce back is critical when dealing with the uncomfortable symptoms of sinusitis.
 Dr. Bennett recommends sleeping the recommended hours and also strongly discourages engaging in any overly-strenuous activity or exercise while recovering from a sinus infection.

 Home Remedy #7: Revamp your Diet